apache/drill/_docs/performance-tuning/partition-pruning/020-migrating-partitioned-data.md

 <!-- The bug fix eliminated the risk of inaccurate metadata that could cause incorrect results when querying Hive- and Pig-generated Parquet files.
 No such risk exists with Drill-generated Parquet files.
 Querying Drill-generated Parquet files, regardless of the Drill version, yields accurate results.
 Drill-generated Parquet files, regardless of the Drill release, contain accurate metadata. -->

-## How to Migrate Data
-Use the [drill-upgrade tool](https://github.com/parthchandra/drill-upgrade)to modify one file at a time.
-The temp directory holds a copy of the file that is currently being modified for recovery in the event of a system failure.

-System administrators can write a shell script to run the upgrade tool simultaneously on multiple sub-directories.

 ## Preparing for the Migration
+Set aside sufficient time for the migration.
 In a test by Drill developers, it took 32 minutes to upgrade 1TB data in 840 files and 370 minutes to upgrade 100 GB data in 200k files.
 Although the size of files is a factor in the upgrade time, the number of files is the most significant factor.

+System administrators can write a shell script to run the upgrade tool simultaneously on multiple sub-directories.

+Back up the data to be migrated and create one or more `temp` directories as described in the next section before migrating the data.

+## How to Migrate Data
+Use the [drill-upgrade tool](https://github.com/parthchandra/drill-upgrade) to modify one file at a time.
+The `temp` directory or directories hold a copy for recovery of the file(s) currently being modified in the event of a system failure.
+Inspecting the `temp` directory can also indicate the success or failure of an unattended migration.

 To migrate Parquet data for use in Drill 1.3 that you partitioned and generated in Drill 1.1 or 1.2, follow these steps: